Many-body magic via Pauli-Markov chains -- from criticality to gauge theories: Application to Quantum Many-Body Systems

 \subsubsection{Long-range SRE}

-In the spin-1 XXZ chain, while the onset to the topological Haldane phase is rather apparent from the magic density, there is no clear peak at the transitions, rendering the determination of the critical point difficult.
-Here we show, unlike the magic density, the long-range magic $L_{AB}$ (see Eq.~\eqref{eq:lr_magic}), using the estimators in Eq. \eqref{eq:estimator_w} and Eq. \eqref{eq:estimator_i2}, can be used as a faithful indicator of quantum phase transitions.
+In the spin-1 XXZ chain, while the onset of the topological Haldane phase is rather apparent from the magic density, there is no clear peak at the transitions, rendering the determination of the critical point difficult.
+Here we show that, unlike the magic density, the long-range magic $L_{AB}$ (see Eq.~\eqref{eq:lr_magic}), using the estimators in Eq. \eqref{eq:estimator_w} and Eq. \eqref{eq:estimator_i2}, can be used as a faithful indicator of quantum phase transitions.
 For the analysis of $L_{AB}$, we consider the spatially separated, extended subsystems $A=\{1,2,...,L/4 \}$ and $B=\{L/2+1,...,3L/4 \}$ in a perioidic chain of $L$ sites, as depicted in Fig. \ref{fig:schematic}b.

-The long-range magic, for the the spin-1 XXZ chain, as plotted in Fig. \ref{fig:magic_density_xxz}(b) shows clear peaks at the two transitions.
+The long-range magic, for the the spin-1 XXZ chain, as plotted in Fig. \ref{fig:magic_density_xxz}(b) shows clear extremums at the two transitions.
 Although $L(\rho_{AB})$ is still non-zero for small $L$ away from criticality, it quickly decays to zero as the system size is increased.
 The peak at the Gaussian transition is very close to $D\sim 0.97$, as obtained with DMRG up to $L=20000$ spins~\cite{hu2011}.
 Notably, our results are obtained with only moderate sizes, and without any prior knowledge of the order parameter.
+At the Ising transition, the extremum occurs at a negative value as a minimum.
+Unlike entanglement, the SRE is not known to satisfy subadditivity, meaning that it is not always the case that $L(\rho_{AB}) \geq 0 $.
+Nevertheless, the non-trivial value at criticality is a useful indicator for detecting criticality.

+The decay of long-range SRE away from criticality can be understood through a simple physical argument.
+Within a gapped phase characterized by a finite correlation length, when considering two subsystems $A$ and $B$ separated by a distance exceeding the correlation length, $A$ and $B$ are approximately uncorrelated.
+More formally, $\rho_{AB} \approx \rho_A \otimes \rho_B$, which implies $L(\rho_{AB})\approx 0$.
+In contrast, at criticality, the correlation length becomes infinite, such that $A$ and $B$ are always correlated regardless of their distance.
+This results in a non-trivial value of $L(\rho_{AB})$.

 We also come back to the quantum Ising chain (Eq.~\eqref{eq:1dising}), and investigate the long-range magic across the Ising transition.
 We observe that $L(\rho_{AB})$ peaks at the critical point, as shown in Fig. \ref{fig:lr_magic_ising}.
 Furthermore, we plot $L(\rho_{AB})$ at $h_c=1$ in the inset of Fig. \ref{fig:lr_magic_ising}, where we see that the long-range magic grows logarithmically in $L$.
 In contrast, $L(\rho_{AB})$ quickly decays away from criticality (not shown).
 We note that, at the critical point, we observe long autocorrelation times between samples, which is the reason for the growing errors for larger sizes.
 This is reminiscent of the problem of critical slowing-down in the Monte Carlo simulations at criticality \cite{Wolff1990}.
 It is thus interesting to develop a cluster update, akin to Wolff cluster update \cite{Wolff1989}, that may overcome this issue, which we leave for future studies.